We're sorry. An error has occurred

 Whelehan has done an important service to the field by knocking down the boundary between the northern and southern hemispheres and proving how powerful newspaper research can be in the pursuit of truly global movements.

-This book casts important light on the international and radical dimensions of Irish Land League agitation and suggests promising new pathways for working-class historians to explore.
+This provocative and important book… casts important light on the international and radical dimensions of the Irish Land League agitation and suggests promising new pathways for working-class historians to explore.